scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 ### Motivation

-Value classes, a Scala feature proposed in [SIP-15], were introduced to the language to offer inlined classes whose operations have zero overhead at runtime.
+Authors often introduce type aliases to differentiate many values that share a very common type (e.g. `String`, `Int`, `Double`, `Boolean`, etc.).
+In some cases, these authors may believe that using type aliases such as `Id` and `Password` means that if they later mix these values up, the compiler will catch their error.
+However, since type aliases are replaced by their underlying type (e.g. `String`), these values are considered interchangeable (i.e. type aliases are not appropriate for differentiating various `String` values).

-This feature allows users to define classes with a few restrictions in exchange of performance (value classes are boxed/unboxed under some concrete scenarios, that are deemed to be commonplace).
+One appropriate solution to the above problem is to create case classes which wrap `String`.
+This works, but incurs a runtime overhead (for every `String` in the previous system we also allocate a wrapper, or a "box").
+In many cases this is fine but in some it is not.

+Value classes, a Scala feature proposed in [SIP-15], were introduced to the language to offer classes that could be inlined in some scenarios, thereby removing runtime overhead.
 These scenarios, while certainly common, do not cover the majority of scenarios that library authors have to deal with.
 In reality, experimentation shows that they are insufficient, and hence performance-sensitive code suffers (see [Appendix A]).

 In the following example, we show the current limitations of value classes and motivate the need of compile-time wrapper types.